-Guy is a writer, theatre maker and reminiscence facilitator, based in the North West of Ireland.
+Guy is a writer, theatre maker and musician, based in the North West of Ireland.
 He is currently in his third year as Theatre Artist in Residence for An Grianán Theatre in partnership with the Donegal County Council Arts Office.
 He is an ICAF Rotterdam artist, and has trained with Pam Schweitzer and Hector Aristabel.
 He is currently working with the island community of Arranmore, off the Donegal coast, and also writing a piece about the experiences of people with dementia and their carers.
 He has also just completed an adaptation of the Nutcracker for An Grianán Youth Theatre.

 In the summer of 2016 he wrote UNIFIED the Musical, produced by An Grianán Theatre and the Earagail Arts Festival.
 The play told the story of the UNIFI polyester yarn factory, Letterkenny’s largest employer for the thirty years of its existence, until closure in 2004.
 Directed by David Grant, with music by Fionn Robinson, and with a community cast of 28, UNIFIED was the feature drama in then 2016 Earagail Festival, playing to packed houses.

 In Autumn 2015, he wrote and directed, I Would Walk These Fields Again, a play based on the life of Father James McDyer of Glencolmcille.
 It was produced by the Donegal Bay and Bluestacks Festival and An Grianán Theatre and performed in Glencolmcille, Glenties, Ballyshannon and Letterkenny.
 It was revived for production in May 2016 and will be presented in Glencolmcille in July 2017 as part of the Father McDyer Folk Village, 50th anniversary celebrations.